Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 *Environmental Impact*:
 - Training GPT-3 reportedly emitted as much CO2 as driving a car 700,000 miles
 - The energy required for training and inference contributes significantly to climate change
-- These costs are externalized to society while profits accrue to corporations
+- These costs are externalised to society while profits accrue to corporations

 *Labor and Data Exploitation*:
 - Models are trained on text scraped from the internet without consent from original authors
-- Underpaid workers in the Global South perform data labeling and content moderation
+- Underpaid workers in the Global South perform data labelling and content moderation
 - Artists, writers, and creators whose work trains these systems receive no compensation

 *Concentration of Power*: